 Have you tried traditional therapy in the past but are still stuck in the same old emotional and behavioral patterns?
 If so, you aren't alone and you’ve come to the right place.
 Whether you struggle with anxiety, depression, addictions, trauma, or grief, to name a few, I can offer you a different approach that goes beyond what most people think of when they hear the word "therapy."
-Over the years I have become trained in alternative modalities and thus have transformed the way I do therapy.
-In addition to my clinical social work degree (from the University of Maryland in 2002), I completed two specialized trauma trainings through The Ferentz Institute in 2010 (and I am also a faculty member there).
+Over the years I have become trained in alternative and expressive modalities and thus have transformed the way I do therapy.
+In addition to my clinical social work degree from the University of Maryland in 2002, I completed two specialized trauma training programs through The Ferentz Institute in 2010 and I am also a faculty member there.
 Most recently, I completed my 200 hour level yoga teacher training through the Yoga Center of Columbia in 2017.
-I've found yoga to be a wonderful complement to my therapy practice and use it regularly with many clients.
+I've found yoga to be a wonderful complement to my therapy practice and use it regularly with many clients dealing with all sorts of issues.

 Imagine that you are trying to do a jigsaw puzzle but the top to the box is missing.
 This is one way to conceptualize the therapy process: we will find ways to to work on the puzzle together and little by little, the picture will emerge.
 Some people want traditional "talk therapy" only, while others are interested in trying more non-conventional and creative approaches to healing.
 Talk therapy can include psychoeducation, working on changing beliefs, and taking action steps toward changing a behavior.
 More alternative approaches that I find useful include mind-body techniques, yoga, breathwork, art, guided imagery, and a method I've created called "Inner Journey" that allows for deep emotional healing.
 My experience has been that the longer someone keeps coming to therapy, the more open to trying new techniques that person becomes.
 A trusting and stable therapeutic relationship creates a safe and comfortable atmosphere in which clients are willing to try something unfamiliar or even a bit uncomfortable.
 Therapy does require effort and you get out of it it what you put into i